go-task/task/docs/docs/usage.md

 :::info

 Vars declared in the included Taskfile have preference over the included ones!
-If you want a variable in an included Taskfile to be overridable use the [default function](https://go-task.github.io/slim-sprig/defaults.html):
+If you want a variable in an included Taskfile to be overridable, use the [default function](https://go-task.github.io/slim-sprig/defaults.html):
 `MY_VAR: '{{.MY_VAR | default "my-default-value"}}'`.